 Prior Authorization CPhA Response Code Scenario LH ESC is responsible for the assessment of the prior authorization request.
 A prior authorization form is to be completed by the Member and the authorizing prescriber before it is returned to ESC in writing for assessment.
 Whether the prior authorization request is granted or denied, ESC will inform the Member accordingly in writing.
 If the request is granted, ESC will also update the electronic profile of the Member.
-The prior authorization form required when ESC is responsible for the assessment of the request and the ESC prior authorization drug list are both available at express-scripts.ca/health-care-downloads-and-resources .
+The prior authorization form required when ESC is responsible for the assessment of the request is available at https://express-scripts.ca/prior-authorization-forms .
 DX The Sponsor is responsible for the assessment of the request prior authorization.
 The Member contacts the Sponsor directly to obtain the appropriate prior authorization form.
 The prior authorization form is to be completed in full and returned to the Sponsor for assessment.
 Whether the prior authorization request is granted or denied, the Sponsor will inform the Member.
 If the prior authorization request is granted, the Sponsor will also update the electronic profile of the Member in the ESC adjudication system.